-- 32. [To this end, the two Governments will convene regular meetings involving up to three members of the negotiating team of each political party.
+- [32].
+[To this end, the two Governments will convene regular meetings involving up to three members of the negotiating team of each political party.
 Such meetings will be co-chaired by the two Governments.]
-(30) - 33.
+(30) - [33].
 [It will be open to the parties to submit their own views, either orally or in writing, both on issues under discussion in Strand Three or on any other issue appropriate to Strand Three which the parties may wish to raise.
 Any response that may be given by the two Governments will be given jointly].
-(31) - 34.
-[The outcome of the Strand Three issues will be considered by all the participants alongside the outcome of the other elements of the negotiations as a whole.]
-(32)
+(31)